sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Improved:**
 	* We changed the WordPress version compatibility test by using an unmodified variable, instead of one plugins can alter.
 	* We modernized critical JavaScript code, slightly improving browser interaction performance.
-	* We modernized CSS code, slightly reducing the file sizes.
+	* We modernized some CSS code, slightly reducing the plugin file sizes.
-	* TODO Modernized PHP code, slightly improving server response times.
+	* We modernized some PHP code, slightly improving server response times.
 * **Removed:**
 	* "SEO Trends and Updates" are no longer available.
 We had different plans for what would've been displayed (i.e., our own news feed), but it devolved into a marketing channel for Google unintentionally.
 		* The transient data for this (`tsfem_latest_seo_feed`) will be cleaned up automatically by WordPress.